wasabikev/AI-UI/static/markdown/Current Product Specification v3.md

 - **Key Responsibilities**:
   - Making API calls to the backend to load conversations and submit user input.
   - Dynamically rendering UI components like messages, chat boxes, and conversation lists.
-  - Managing user interactions, including message sending, system message selection, and temperature.
+  - Managing user interactions, including message sending and system message selection.
 - **Technologies**: HTML for structure, CSS for styling, and JavaScript for client-side logic.
 - **Main Files**: `static/js/main.js` for JavaScript and `templates/chat.html` for HTML templates.